Robert Stone (wrestler): Teaming and feuding with Rob Terry (2011–2013)

-After Cookie's departure from the promotion, Robbie began looking for a new partner and, on the August 25 edition of Impact Wrestling, Robbie E made an offer to Rob Terry.
+After Cookie's departure from TNA, Robbie E began looking for a new partner and, on the August 25 edition of Impact Wrestling, Robbie E made an offer to Rob Terry.
 On the September 8 edition of Impact Wrestling, Terry attacked Eric Young after his match with Robbie E, signifying a new alliance between the two.
-After losing another match against Young on the October 27 edition of Impact Wrestling, Robbie and Terry, now dubbed "Robbie T", again attacked the Television Champion, which led to him announcing that he was going to bring another Jersey Shore cast member, Ronnie, to face the two the following week.
-After a confrontation, which led to Robbie and Terry attacking Young and Ronnie, on the November 3 edition of Impact Wrestling, the two teams faced each other in a tag team match the following week, where Ronnie was able to pick up the win for his team by pinning Robbie.
-On November 13 at Turning Point, Robbie defeated Young to win the TNA Television Championship for the first time.
+After losing another match against Young on the October 27 edition of Impact Wrestling, Robbie E and Terry, now dubbed "Robbie T", again attacked the Television Champion, which led to him announcing that he was going to bring another Jersey Shore cast member, Ronnie, to face the two the following week.
+After a confrontation, which led to Robbie E and Robbie T attacking Young and Ronnie, on the November 3 edition of Impact Wrestling, the two teams faced each other in a tag team match the following week, where Ronnie was able to pick up the win for his team by pinning Robbie E. On November 13 at Turning Point, Robbie E defeated Young to win the TNA Television Championship for the first time.
 He would go on to defend his title against Devon and Rob Van Dam on the November 17 and December 1 editions of Impact Wrestling.
-On December 11 at Final Resolution, Robbie successfully defended the title against Young in a rematch.
-On February 12, 2012, at Against All Odds, Robbie retained his title against Shannon Moore, who answered his open challenge.
-On the February 23 edition of Impact Wrestling, Robbie was defeated by A.J.
-Styles via disqualification, following interference from Kazarian and Christopher Daniels; as a result Robbie retained his title.
-On March 18 at Victory Road, Robbie E lost the Television Championship to Devon after the latter answered his open challenge.
-During the next two months, Robbie made three unsuccessful attempts at regaining the Television Championship from Devon; first in a steel cage match on April 15 at Lockdown, then in a singles match on the May 3 episode of Impact Wrestling, and finally in a three-way match, also involving Robbie T, on May 13 at Sacrifice.
+On December 11 at Final Resolution, Robbie E successfully defended the title against Young in a rematch.
+On February 12, 2012, at Against All Odds, Robbie E retained his title against Shannon Moore, who answered his open challenge.
+On the February 23 edition of Impact Wrestling, Robbie E was defeated by A.J.
+Styles via disqualification, following interference from Kazarian and Christopher Daniels; as a result Robbie E retained his title.
+On March 18 at Victory Road, Robbie E lost the Television Championship to Devon after Devon answered his open challenge.
+During the next two months, Robbie E made three unsuccessful attempts at regaining the Television Championship from Devon; first in a steel cage match on April 15 at Lockdown, then in a singles match on the May 3 episode of Impact Wrestling, and finally in a three-way match, also involving Robbie T, on May 13 at Sacrifice.
 Robbie E and Robbie T would continue their feud with Devon by attacking him during his title matches.
-On the June 7 episode of Impact Wrestling, Robbie received another shot at Devon's Television Championship, but was defeated following outside interference from Garett Bischoff.
-Three days later at Slammiversary, the Robbies were defeated in a tag team match by Devon and Bischoff.
+On the June 7 episode of Impact Wrestling, Robbie E received another shot at Devon's Television Championship, but was defeated following outside interference from Garett Bischoff.
+Three days later at Slammiversary, Robbie E and Robbie T were defeated in a tag team match by Devon and Bischoff.